 Candidates should possess either a Higher National Diploma (or equivalent) in Business and Management, a Foundation degree or an equivalent (NARIC) qualification equalling 240 credits.

-The major criteria for selection of candidates are that they must demonstrate they are capable of succeeding on a degree programme.
+Selection Procedure: The major criteria for selection of candidates are that they must demonstrate they are capable of succeeding on a degree programme.